 Go through the informational interview process when you don't really know enough about your options to choose the best option for your future career.
 Don't think of them as sly ways to apply for jobs.
 That's what many of your interviewees will suspect because that's how other, unsuccessful, people approached them.

 Collect information through the informational interview process when you are seriously ready for a change in your work, like:

-Going to the effort to collect information before taking one of these major steps may be the best time investment you can make.
+Speaking as someone who has made painful mistakes in my career, going to the effort to collect information before taking one of these major steps may be the best time investment you can make.

 Your goal is to expand your network as well as collect information, and the best way to start is to reach out to people you know already.
 They can be relatives, old friends, people you went to school with, or people you have worked with in the past.